Czechia: Risk Assessment

 The trade balance shows a structural surplus (5.0% of GDP in 2017) thanks to close integration in the European – especially German and automotive – production chain.
 However, the previous appreciation of the koruna, as well as robust domestic demand, limits the trade surplus.
 Moreover, weaker external demand will contribute to slowing the growth of exports.
 At the same time, imports are likely to record lower dynamics in line with moderating investments, which have relatively high import content.

 Formation of a minority government, weakened by allegations concerning the new Prime Minister

 The ANO 2011 (center-right) movement led by Andrej Babis won the October 2017 elections by a large margin, obtaining 30% of the votes cast and 78 out 200 seats in Parliament.
-Nevertheless, the traditional parties have refused to enter into a coalition with this party whose leader has been charged with the fraudulent use of European funds.
-The traditional parties received a historically low share of the votes, with the Social Democratic Party (CSSD), to which the outgoing Prime Minister belongs, relegated to sixth place with only 7% of the votes.
-Conversely, the rival parties have made significant progress with the Czech Pirate Party (10.8%) and the extreme-right Freedom and Direct Democracy Party (10.6%) able to profit from distrust of migrants and Euroscepticism.
-With nine parties represented, the fragmented parliament made it difficult to form a majority government.
-In July 2018, almost nine months after Andrej Babis' Ano party won Czech parliamentary elections, the government won a confidence vote.
-The Communist party supported a minority coalition between Ano and the CSSD.
+Nevertheless, the traditional parties refused to enter into a coalition with this party, whose leader has been charged with the fraudulent use of European funds.
+The traditional parties received a historically low share of the votes, with the Social Democratic Party (CSSD), to which the outgoing Prime Minister belongs, relegated to sixth place (only 7% of the votes).
+Conversely, the rival parties have made significant progress with the Czech Pirate Party (10.8%) and the extreme-right Freedom and Direct Democracy Party (10.6%), who were able to profit from distrust of migrants and Euroscepticism.
+With nine parties represented, the fragmented Parliament made it impossible to form a majority government.
+The government won confidence votes in July 2018 and again in November 2018.
+The Communist party supported the minority coalition between Ano and the CSSD.
 Although the Communists remain outside the government, their deal with Mr. Babis brought them the closest they have been to power since 1989.